adamluckydo/ontology/3_Buddhism/Buddhism.md

 ![The Buddha singing karaoke](karaoke_buddha.png)

-Or... maybe he just _really_ wanted people to awaken, at whatever the cost.
+...
+Or maybe he just _really_ wanted people to awaken, at whatever the cost.

 There's a quote from him that goes: